phpzen/laravel-settings/README.md

 # Laravel Settings
-Persistent settings for Laravel 5
+Persistent settings for Laravel 5.
+Settings are stored in database and cached in file.

 ## Installation
 Require this package with composer ([Packagist](https://packagist.org/packages/phpzen/laravel-settings)) using the following command